arainho/awesome-api-security/README.md

 Repository | Description
 ---- | ----
-[awesome-security-apis](https://github.com/jaegeral/security-apis)| A collective list of public JSON APIs for use in security.
-Contributions welcome
+[awesome-security-apis](https://github.com/jaegeral/security-apis)| A collective list of public JSON APIs for use in security

 ## Tools